 From ruining your shoes in mud puddles to getting caught in a sudden flash rain session, the unpredictable weather an Ontario spring is known for can be tricky to navigate.
 Take a look at some top tips to keep your wits about you during this season:

-- Always take a light jacket on your day trips – While the weather report might call for a rain-free day, you should always carry something warm with you just in case.
+- Always take a light jacket on your day trips – While the weather report might call for a rain-free day, you should always carry something warm and waterproof just in case.

 - Keep an eye on road conditions – In some parts of Ontario, snow and icy conditions persist.
 If you’re on the road, drive carefully to avoid accidents.

-- Be aware of ticks in long grassed areas – While strolling along a meadow in spring is a romantic idea, you’ll need to check your body for ticks afterwards to ensure you didn’t capture an unwanted visitor along the way.
+- Be aware of ticks in long grassed areas – While strolling along a meadow in spring is a romantic idea, you’ll need to check your body for ticks afterwards to ensure you didn’t capture an unwanted visitor.

 - Check to see what produce is in season – With spring comes an abundance of in-season Ontario fruit and vegetables.
-From greenhouse strawberries to red onions, you’ll be able to add a bit of colour to your salad after the cold winter months.
+After the cold winter months, you can add some colour to your salad, from greenhouse strawberries to red onions.

 - Invest in a good pair of walking shoes – Blisters and frosty toes are so last season.
-As spring calls for frolicking around in nature’s finest settings, this is the perfect time to purchase a good pair of water-resistant walking shoes to take on these trails in comfort.
+As spring calls for frolicking around in nature’s finest settings, this is the perfect time to purchase a good pair of water-resistant walking shoes to take on these trails comfortably.

 Springtime in Canada’s Ontario

 While it might be a rainy season, you’ll have a few silver linings in the form of blissful and adrenaline-fuelled adventures.
-From enjoying the sensory pleasures of flower picking to swaying your hips to the beat at Easter parades, you’ll be able to feel the entirety of springtime bliss in your body.
+From enjoying the sensory pleasures of flower picking to swaying your hips to the beat at Easter parades, you’ll feel springtime bliss in your body.